 Do I need to program REDI-Sensor?

-No, REDI-Sensor is pre-programmed… ready right out of the box.
+No, REDI-Sensor is pre-programmed.
 It does need to be relearned to the vehicle as does every aftermarket sensor, whether it is an OE sensor, programmable or universal sensor, or multi-application sensor.

 - Are TPMS batteries replaceable?

 No… TPMS batteries are sealed into the sensor and are not accessible.

 - How do I do a TPMS relearn?

 How do I do a TPMS relearn?

 - What’s the difference between a steady vs flashing TPMS light

 What’s the difference between a steady vs flashing TPMS light

 If the TPMS light comes on and stays on, one or more of the tires has low pressure and needs to be inflated to the placard pressure.